openteamsinc/scrud-nuxt/cachingClient/README.md

 # Caching Client

 Example Caching Client (HTTP Client using the Cache API).
-This example cache any request that is made using the available functions.
+This example caches the requests made using the available functions.

 ## Available functions

+* `constructor`: Doing `new CachingClient` you can pass the following options:
+    *
 * `clearCache`: Removes any entry in the managed cache store.
 * `clearUnknownCache`: Removes any entry in caches not being managed by the client.
 * Requests (`GET`, `OPTIONS`, `POST`, `PUT`, `DELETE`): Each request can be used calling its respective function (i.e `get(...)`, `options(...)`, `post(...)`, `put(...)`, and `delete(...)`).